Criminogenic Attributes in Digital Domains

 Linking to discussions regarding protection of critical infrastructures in national security discourse, the diversity of digital deviance impedes a clear demarcation of boundaries between cyber-threats originating in the sphere of national security discourse, digital crime perpetration in law enforcement discourse, and resilient corporate risk governance.

-Two main concerns challenge the identification of boundaries between warfare and crime in the digital domain: Securitisation and criminalisation of belligerent forms of disruption to information exchange are grounded in the external-internal dichotomy contended above.
+Two main concerns challenge the identification of boundaries between warfare and crime in the digital domain: Securitisation and criminalisation of belligerent forms of disruption to information exchanges are grounded in the external-internal dichotomy contended above.
 Secondly, in this context an emerging taxonomy of digital deviance includes the intended political or religiously inspired manipulation of human-computer information exchanges that randomly target victims with an aim to disturb, disrupt or destroy core functions of a nation state, a network, a corporation, an individual or cyberspace itself.

 This presents the conceptual thesis that digital deviance is resolved by bonding a host of autonomously discrete frameworks together in a multidisciplinary continuum where national security, law enforcement and corporate risk governance converge.